Network Attack: Invisible Network Devices

 Theoretically, any hardware platform with an operating system and set of drivers that support promiscuous mode and the ability to directly transmit data packets (raw sockets) can be adapted to act as a rogue device.
 Stolen data can be leaked through local storage or an out-of-band communication channel (preferably wireless) without being detected by current network security tools such as IDS and NAC.

 Many times, enterprises’ IT and security teams struggle in providing complete and accurate visibility into their hardware assets.
 Especially in today’s extremely challenging IT/OT/IoT environment.
-This is due to the fact that often, there is a lack of visibility, which leads to a weakened policy enforcement of hardware access.
+Malicious actors often exploit these blind spots to carry out attacks.
+This lack of visibility weakens security policies, making networks susceptible to hacking, phishing, and zero-day exploits.

 This may result in security accidents, such as ransomware attacks, data leakage, etc. In order to address this challenge, ultimate visibility into your Hardware assets is required.
 Regardless of their characteristics and the interface used for connection as attackers.
 Moreover, it is important to be practical and adjust to the dynamic Cybersecurity defenses put in place to block them.
 As well as take advantage of the “blind” spots.
 Mainly through USB Human Interface Device (HID) emulating devices or Physical layer network implants (Bad USB).